 - Informal letter

-Additionally, it has been observed that 85% of professional employees want to receive recognition on a daily basis.
+Additionally, it has been observed that 85% of professional employees want to receive recognition daily.
 36% of women and 28% of men prefer the acknowledgment to be in writing.

-Handing out employee recognition letters has been proven to have significant benefits to an organization.
-For example, companies that have a recognition culture have been observed to have the following changes;
+Handing out these recognition letters has been proven to have significant benefits to an organization.
+For example, companies that have a recognition culture have been observed to have the following changes:

 - 3 times more increased employee retention